 About the Guild

 The Guild of Food Writers is the professional association of food writers and broadcasters in the United Kingdom.
-Established in 1984, it now has around 480 authors, broadcasters, columnists and journalists among its members
+Established in 1984, it now has over 550 authors, broadcasters, columnists and journalists among its members.

 — by publishing monthly newsletters